 OK.
-The problem I had is that I was given a warning to change my character on the phone as it is scientifically proven that you sell more if you have a deeper voice on the phone.
-You have to do it, because if you sound just normal, you’ll get eaten alive.
+The problem I had is that I was given the warning to change my character on the phone as it is scientifically proven that you sell more if you have a deeper voice on the phone.
+You have to do it because if you sound just normal, you’ll get eaten alive.
 It’s like a race to find the candidate, with no ethic at all.
 It’s not like if you’re working for a charity, charities shouldn’t lie and should have some ethic in their work.

 Well, you know me.